DATA-606-2023-FALL-THURSDAY/Mulamreddy_DurgaVenkataPhanindraKumar/Docs/proposal.md

 1. A typical and useful use of data science in the fields of finance and cybersecurity is the "Fraud Detection in Financial Transactions" project.
 Build a machine learning model for this project with the goal of accurately identifying fraudulent transactions in a collection of financial transaction records.

 2. There are many things in which the credability of transaction is quite questionable.
 For protecting financial institutions from fradualent transactions/ unauthorized transactions, identity theft which will lead to a substantial loss for the banks.
 It helps in preventing criminal activity.
-This fraud detection will boost the consumer confidence in utilizing online merchant platforms for their daily uise and many more.
+This fraud detection will boost the consumer confidence in utilizing online merchant platforms for their daily use and many more.

 3. **Some of the research questions are mentioned below**
  * What are the most common types of fraud in financial transactions, and how have they evolved over time?